premachand-kar/SQLGenius/README.md

 ## Usage

-1. **API Setup**:
+1. **API Setup for IBM WATSONX.AI**:
+    - Enter your watsonx API key,project id and watsonx.ai cloud url in the provided input field.
+    - Select the preselected model: `ibm/granite-3-3-8b-instruc`.
+  OR

+    **API Setup for GROQ**:
      - Enter your Groq API key in the provided input field.
      - Select the preselected model: `llama3-8b-8192`.
 2. **Database Configuration**:
     - Select the database type (SQLite, PostgreSQL, MySQL).
     - For SQLite, upload a SQL file to set up the database.